The rest of the week flew by quickly.

 “So how are things back at home?”
 Rachael asked as both Stephanie and Robert were talking about other things.
 “Your parents doing alright?”

 “It’s pretty much the same before I left.
-There’s a lot less reporters stopping and asking needless questions.
+There’s less reporters stopping and asking needless questions.
 Which my Mom says she’s grateful for, she always hated dealing with the press and the media in general.
 For some reason people want to know what goes on in my parents’ lives.
 And in mine too to a degree, it’s a pain in the ass really.”

 “I don’t doubt it, but that good that there’s less annoyance with reporters.
 What about Isaac?” she said noticing how Robert seemed to visibly flinch at the mention.
 “Is he still interning with your mother?”